victoriadeyemi/readme-generator/README.md

 ## Installation
-npm install
+The first step is to install [Node.js](https://nodejs.org/en) onto your computer.
+Open your terminal, navigate to the project directory of choice to install the README Generator application.
+Install npm by running the command "npm install" in the terminal.
+Invoke the application by running the command "node index.js"

 ## Usage
-This application generates a readme file based on the user's response to automated questions.
-The application is invoked by using the following command: node index.js
+This application generates a README file based on the user's response to automated questions when the application is invoked.
+The application is invoked by using the following command: node index.js.
+This enables a smooth and seamless process for a developer to create a quality README file for the application being executed.

 ## Contribution
-Clone your own repository, create your branch and submit a pull request.
+If you wish to contribute to this application, you are welcome to do to so.
+Simply clone this repository, create your branch and submit a pull request.
+Please provide a clear title to enable me and others understand what you have contributed.
+Cheers.

 ## Tests
 Use the npm test command in the termainal to run tests.